GJSayers/hobo-hatch-b2b/README.md

 ![add-postgres](docs/add_postrges.png)
 ![add-postgres-submit](docs/add_postrgress_submit.png)

-* To enable the use of Postgres, back in Gitpod install `dj_database_url`, and `psycopg2-binary` in the CLI.
+* To enable the use of Postgres, back in GitPod install `dj_database_url`, and `psycopg2-binary` in the CLI.
 The CLI commands are:
 * `pip3 install dj_database_url`
 * `pip3 install psycopg2-binary`
 Then: